PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

    * The package not being defined in :confval:`intersphinx_mapping`, or
    * The referenced source package not properly or fully indexing their own code, which is common in |Python| packages.

+   For some packages, the name of the package itself does not link correctly.

 .. _substitutions: